-Maternal and Child Health Branch, California Department of Health and Human Services:
+Maternal and Child Health Branch, California Department of Public Health:

-Maternal Child and Adolescent Health /Office of Family Planning Branch, California Department of Health and Human Services funds an ongoing cooperative agreement for building capacity in local MCAH programs for using data for community assessment, planning and policy development and evaluation.
-As of 2020, FHOP has worked with CDPH, MCAH for 28 years.
+Maternal Child and Adolescent Health Branch/California Department of Public Health funds an ongoing cooperative agreement for building capacity in local MCAH programs for using data for community assessment, planning and policy development and evaluation.
+As of 2022, FHOP has worked with CDPH, MCAH for 30 years.

 Archived webinars for State and Local MCAH can be found HERE.